rgc2000/open-vm-tools/solaris-build/README.md

 Solaris operating instructions
 ==============================
-This document will describe how to install and use the vmware-tools on Solaris 11
+This document will describe how to install and use the vmware-tools on Solaris 11.4

 You should get the solaris package from the githup page, name should be like open-vm-tools-X.XX.XX.p5p

 Requirements
 ------------
-Minimum Solaris version has to be Solaris 11.3 SRU 20 (Oracle Solaris 11.3.20.5.0). open-vm-tools cannot run or be compiled on previous versions of Solaris due to too old glib2 library
+Minimum Solaris version has to be Solaris 11.4 open-vm-tools cannot run or be compiled on previous versions of Solaris due to libraries not available or too old.

 Installation
 ------------
 Execute this command with root privileges :
 ```
-pkg install -g ./open-vm-tools-X.XX.XX.p5p vmware/open-vm-tools
+pkg install -g ./open-vm-tools-X.XX.XX.p5p open-vm-tools
 ```
 Package is installed under /opt/vmware
 Some symbolic links are added in /usr/bin and /usr/sbin to call commands vmware-toolbox-cmd and vmtoolsd